 A healthy pattern of eating is key in managing your diabetes.
 What you eat, how much, and when all impact blood sugar levels.
 Since there’s no single “diabetic diet” that’s right for everyone, work with your healthcare team or a registered dietitian to establish a personalized meal plan.
 To find a registered dietitian in your area, ask your healthcare provider for a recommendation or visit eatright.org and click on the “Find an Expert” button.
-For more info on diabetes, including treatment and research, visit joslin.org or diabetes.org.
+For more info on diabetes, including treatment and research, visit diabetes.org.

 Meal planning and shopping made easy.

 We’re here to help!

 More and more customers are living with food allergies.
 Our Nature’s Marketplace department offers a variety of products specifically formulated to meet the needs of customers with food allergies.
 Ingredients and product formulations can change, so we encourage our customers to always read the labels of products to ensure that an allergen label has not been added or removed since their last purchase.

 Allergen Labeling on Packaged Foods

 The most common food allergens in the U.S.—the “top 8″—cause 90% of all severe food allergies.
 The top 8 allergens include Milk, Eggs, Peanuts, Tree Nuts, Fish, Shellfish, Wheat and Soy.
 The FDA requires that the top 8 be listed in plain language on the package when present in a food.
 Many Wegmans brand products also highlight the allergen statement with our Allergen Wellness Key making it easy to spot products that have a top 8 allergen.

 Foods Prepared in our Stores